-48. To prevent the spread of illness amongst Saplings children, Parents are asked not to bring their children to Saplings if they have communicable conditions.
+50. To prevent the spread of illness amongst Saplings' children, parents are asked not to bring their child to Saplings if they have communicable conditions.
 Specifically, parents are asked to keep their children at home if the child has had diarrhoea and/or vomiting within the past 48 hours.
 Furthermore, Saplings may refuse to provide care to your child until the minimum isolation period has been met.
 See guidelines below:

-Disease Mechanism of Transmission Incubation period Symptoms of Illness Communicable period Conditions for returning to Saplings Whooping cough (Pertussis) Respiratory 7 - 10 days Irritating cough From 7 days onwards At least 5 days of antibiotic treatment Ringworm Skin/contaminated objects 10 - 14 days Oval shaped lesion When lesions are present Treatment started Scabies Contact 2 - 6 weeks Itching lesions elbows, finger webs, groin Mites and eggs present 24 hrs after treatment started Scarlet Fever (Streptococcal Infection) Respiratory 1 - 3 days Sore throat, fever, headache, rash present 12 - 48 hrs later Up to 48 hours after treatment commenced illness has cleared up Impetigo Contact with sores 1 - 10 days Open red/orange sores Lesions draining After treatment started and lesions covered Influenza Respiratory 1 - 3 days Fever, aches, sore throat, cough, running nose etc 1 - 2 days before symptoms and 1 week after Illness has cleared up Head/body lice Contact Eggs 1 week mature up to 3 weeks.
-Itching Eggs and Lice present Tireatment started Chicken Pox Respiratory/contact 10 - 21 days Fever, small red blistering spots 1 - 2 days before the rash and until spots have crusted over Lesions dry and crusted over Conjunctivitis Contact with secretions 1 - 3 days Redness of white of eye, discharge and swelling Persisting symptoms 24 hours after treatment started.
-Pin-worm/ Thread- worm/ Seat-worm Contact with infected stool Life cycle 4 - 6 weeks Itching 2 weeks Treatment started Fifth Disease (slapped cheek) Respiratory 4 - 14 days Red rash on cheek lace like rash on body Unknown No isolation period Herpes simplex Contact with sores 2 - 12 days Sores around lips/nose 3 weeks after sore has appeared No isolation period
+Disease Mechanism of Transmission Incubation period Symptoms of Illness Communicabl e period Conditions for returning to Saplings Whooping cough (Pertussis) Respiratory 7 - 10 days Irritating cough From 7 days onwards At least 5 days of antibiotic treatment Ringworm Skin/ contaminated objects 10 - 14 days Oval shaped lesion When lesions are present Treatment started Scabies Contact 2 - 6 weeks Itching lesions elbows, finger webs, groin Mites and eggs present 24 hrs after treatment started Scarlet Fever (Streptococcal Infection) Respiratory 1 - 3 days Sore throat, fever, headache, rash present 12 - 48 hrs later Up to 48 hours after treatment commenced illness has cleared up Impetigo Contact with sores 1 - 10 days Open red/orange sores Lesions draining After treatment started and lesions covered Influenza Respiratory 1 - 3 days Fever, aches, sore throat, cough, running nose etc 1 - 2 days before symptoms and 1 week after Illness has cleared up

+Head/body lice Contact Eggs 1 week Itching Eggs and Lice Treatment started , mature up to 3 weeks. present Chicken Pox Respiratory/ contact 10 - 21 days Fever, small red blistering spots 1 - 2 days before the rash and until spots have crusted over Lesions dry and crusted over Conjunctivitis Contact with secretions 1 - 3 days Redness of white of eye, discharge and swelling Persisting symptoms 24 hours after treatment started.
+Pin-worm/ Thread-worm/ Seat-worm Contact with infected stool Life cycle 4 - 6 weeks Itching 2 weeks Treatment started Fifth Disease (slapped cheek) Respiratory 4 - 14 days Red rash on cheek lace like rash on body Unknown No isolation period Herpes simplex Contact with sores 2 - 12 days Sores around lips/ nose 3 weeks after sore has appeared No isolation period
-49. In the event that a child is diagnosed with a communicable disease Saplings may feel it necessary to:

-- a) Ask for a letter from a doctor stating that the condition is no longer contagious; - b) Report a communicable illness outbreak to the local health unit; - c) Contact parents of all other children to advise them that a member of the club has been diagnosed with a communicable disease.
-Under such circumstances no personal data will be given out.

-- 50. Vaccinations.
-The Owner may refuse to accept a child into Saplings who has not been vaccinated against the following Communicable diseases:
+- 51. In the event that a child is diagnosed with a communicable disease, Saplings may feel it necessary to: - a) Ask for a letter from a doctor stating that the condition is no longer contagious; - b) Report a communicable illness outbreak to the local health unit; - c) Contact Parents of all other children to advise them that a member of the club has been diagnosed with a communicable disease.
+Under such circumstances, no personal data will be given out. - 52.
+Vaccinations.
+The owner may refuse to accept a child into Saplings who has not been vaccinated against the following Communicable diseases:

-- a) Polio
+a) Polio

 b) TB

 c) Mumps

 d) Rubella

 e) Measles

 f) Diphtheria

 g) Flu (annual flu jab)

 h) Meningitis

 i) Hep A